-- Opposes most forms of technology, which he views as an evil plot by the “capitalist class” to oppress workers
+* Opposed most forms of technology, which he viewed as an evil plot by the “capitalist class” to oppress workers

-- Maintains that the presence of Jews on the York University board affects the “political conduct of York’s administration” in important ways
+* Claimed that the presence of Jews on the York University board affected the “political conduct of York’s administration”

-Born in July 1945, David F. Noble is a tenured professor of “social and political thought” in the Faculty of Arts at York University in Toronto.
-Notably, he is the only professor in that department.
-Embracing a philosophy that is a hybrid of Marxism and Luddism, Noble is best known for his unwavering opposition to all forms of technology.
+Born in July 1945 in New York City, David F. Noble was a tenured professor of “social and political thought” in the Faculty of Arts at York University in Toronto.
+Notably, he was the only professor in that department.
+Embracing a philosophy that was a hybrid of Marxism and Luddism, Noble was best known for his unwavering opposition to all forms of technology.

-A self-described “critical historian,” Noble has published books titled Progress Without People: In Defense of Luddism, and Forces of Production: A Social History of Industrial Automation.
-Both advance the idea that modern technology is, at its essence, an evil plot by the “capitalist class” to force down the wages of workers.
-Concluding that the best way to protect workers is to suppress technology altogether, Noble dismisses all anti-Luddists as “technophiles” and “technozealots.”
+A self-described “critical historian,” Noble published books titled Progress Without People: In Defense of Luddism, and Forces of Production: A Social History of Industrial Automation.
+Both advanced the idea that modern technology is, at its essence, an evil plot by the “capitalist class” to force down the wages of workers.
+Concluding that the best way to protect workers would be to to suppress technology altogether, Noble dismissed all anti-Luddists as “technophiles” and “technozealots.”

-Noble impugns medieval Christianity for having lacked the good sense to prevent scientists from laying the groundwork for subsequent technological advances.
-He is vexed by the fact that some Christian thinkers believed that machines and innovations could be used to improve the condition of mankind and might even be part of a divine plan.
-He takes up this theme in his book, The Religion of Technology: The Divinity of Man and the Spirit of Invention.
+Noble impugned medieval Christianity for having lacked the good sense to prevent scientists from laying the groundwork for subsequent technological advances.
+He was vexed by the fact that some Christian thinkers believed that machines and innovations could be used to improve the condition of mankind and might even be part of a divine plan.
+He took up this theme in his book, The Religion of Technology: The Divinity of Man and the Spirit of Invention.

-In another Noble book, Forces of Production, the author laments that technology is often shaped by the military, corporations, universities, and other “mighty institutions.”
-He claims that “capitalists” are plotting to impose their views coercively upon students via institutions of higher education.
+In another Noble book, Forces of Production, the author lamented that technology was often shaped by the military, corporations, universities, and other “mighty institutions.”
+He claimed that “capitalists” were plotting to impose their views coercively upon students via institutions of higher education.

 In 1983 Noble co-founded (with Al Meyerhoff and Ralph Nader) the National Coalition for Universities in the Public Interest, to try “to bring extra-academic pressure to bear upon university administrations who were selling out their colleagues and the public in the pursuit of corporate partnerships.”

 Condemning the “industrial-educational complex,” Noble wrote a political article in The Progressive titled “Academic Atrocities,” exploring how 20th-century weapons of mass destruction have been researched and developed largely in university laboratories.
-He is especially troubled by universities that set up for-profit enterprises designed to make money from the patented technologies they develop.
-He would prefer to see all university research and technology funded by the government.
+He was especially troubled by universities that set up for-profit enterprises designed to make money from the patented technologies they developed.
+He would have preferred to see all university research and technology funded by the government.

-Noble is also a bitter foe of “distance-learning.”
+Noble was also a bitter foe of “distance-learning.”
 Complaining that universities were becoming “digital diploma mills,” he inserted into the student handbook at York a warning against the dangers of online education.